alxhslm/alxhslm.github.io/content/projects/coffee-rating-prediction/index.md

 df["roaster"] = df["roaster"].where(df["roaster"].apply(lambda r: r in popular_roasters), "Other")
 ```

+{{< alert >}}
-> :warning: If we find these features have a strong influence on the model, we need to be careful when applying the model to new coffees from unknown roasters.
+If we find these features have a strong influence on the model, we need to be careful when applying the model to new coffees from unknown roasters.
 Even if the coffee is from a well-known roaster, they will have a "roaster" value of "Other" if they are not present in the training set.
+{{< /alert >}}

 ### Region of origin
 The different regions of the world typically produce coffees which are similar in style.
 Eg African coffees are typically more acidic.
 Therefore it seems possible that the region may provide as much information as the country of origin.
 We will therefore engineer this feature.